FueledByOCHD/Realms-Invasion-Info-Center/README.md

 ## **What is Realms Invasion**

-Realms Invasion is a collection of mods with the long term goal of overhauling Project Zomboid with more of a Sci-Fi Fantasy theme. with a end goal of being transforming into a game of its own.
+Realms Invasion is a collection of mods with the long term goal of overhauling Project Zomboid with more of a Sci-Fi Fantasy theme.
+The end goal is to eventually transform this into a game of its own.

 ### **Realms Invasion Features**